-Victor Llanque, Ph.D., Director
+Victor Llanque, Ph.D., associate head of school

 In addition to the global material covered in the social studies program, a dedicated World Languages Classroom gives young learners a place to practice the languages and explore the cultures of places outside of the United States.
 This creates a strong foundation in their global education and cultural education.

 By Middle School, students experience global education by studying the globe through geography and then through contemporary issues in the World Explorations course.
 School trips are introduced, and all students produce a Capstone Research Project, many of which deal with global issues.

 In addition to a wide range of academic courses on global education dealing with global issues and language, Upper School students can participate in off-campus study, travel, clubs, and a culminating Global Thesis Project and Symposium that allow first-hand, in-depth focus on our world.

 I am involved with the Komera Club at GFA, which supports Rwandan girls getting an education.
 I got to travel to Rwanda with a group from GFA.
 It’s one thing to send support; it’s another to be in a village and see what it’s doing for the families there.
 Being in Rwanda distanced me from materialism for a while.
 I’m trying to maintain that.
 And I’m definitely going back.